 Matches in the Gentlemen’s Singles and Gentlemen’s Doubles are played as the best of 5 sets.
 All other events are played as best of 3 sets.
 Both Singles, Gentlemen’s and Ladies’, consist of 128 players.

 The players are drawn randomly, apart from the 32 players who have been given seedings in both Gentlemen’s and Ladies’ Singles and the 16 teams in Doubles.
 Then, the Tournament organizers distribute the top seeding players and teams to prevent them from playing against each other too early in the competition.

 How do they choose which players are the top 32 seeds?
 Basically, they select the top 32 players in the ATP and WTA ranking lists.
-Of course, it may occur that the committee changes the order, just to be able to produce a balanced draw.

 After the qualifying rounds, where the winner from each match continues to another round, we arrive in the Quarter-Finals, Semi-Finals, and of course, the Finals.
 The whole event is highly publicised and present in the media.
 That includes the online betting platforms, where you can find numerous Wimbledon betting offers.

 Like we said, Wimbledon is the oldest of the four Grand Slam Tournaments.
 With that long of a tradition, there were definitely some memorable and exquisite moments.

 First, let’s see which players have had the most success on this grass court tournament: